 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Acne vulgaris is a disorder of the pilosebaceous follicles found in the face and upper trunk.
 At puberty androgens increase the production of sebum from enlarged sebaceous glands that become blocked.
 Propionibacterium acnes is involved in lesion production although its exact role is unclear.
 It is a skin commensural but in acne it colonises the follicles.

 Comedones (follicles impacted and distended by incompletely desquamated keratinocytes and sebum) may be open (blackheads) or closed (whiteheads).
 Inflammation leads to papules, pustules and nodules.

 Acne can cause severe psychological problems, undermining self-assurance and self-esteem at a vulnerable time in life.

-- Acne may result from abnormal production of androgens.
-This may occur in testosterone replacement therapy, abuse of anabolic steroids, Cushing's disease or in virilising tumours in women, such as arrhenoblastoma.
+Acne may be associated with polycystic ovary syndrome.
+Acne may result from abnormal production of androgens.
+This may occur in testosterone replacement therapy, in abuse of anabolic steroids, in Cushing's syndrome or in virilising tumours in women, such as arrhenoblastoma.